 FIGURE LEGENDS

-Figure 1: sequence of user-based events and decisions associated with repair, aligned with the five steps of the repair process*. activities may occur before or after a decision to repair-or-not-repair is made (Lefebvre, 2019).
+Figure 1: A simplified sequence of user-based events and decisions associated with repair, and aligned with the five steps of the repair process. * Within this sequence, preparation activities may occur before or after a decision to repair-or-not-repair is made (Adapted from Lefebvre, 2019).

 Figure 2: Overview of the system that influences whether, and the extent to which repair is possible, herein named the “System of Repairability”.
+Depicts the conventional view of the product lifecycle, and expands upon the “use” phase to clarify the multi-step sequence of events associated with a decision to repair or not, as well as relevant factors including timing and motivation, conditions and actions taken, and the importance of locus of control.

-Figure 3: timing and motivation sequence within the System of Repairability, the influence that access to information, skills, and other necessities have upon the user’s/owner’s willingness and ability to engage in repair.
+Figure 3: Integrated depiction of the product lifecycle, and the expanded timing and motivation sequence within the System of Repairability.
+This figure also reflects the influence that access to information, skills, and other necessities have upon the user’s/owner’s willingness and ability to engage in repair, embedded within this sequence.

-Figure 4: of temporal distance upon the repair decisions, wherein (A) reflects the time that has passed between product release and breakage event, and (B) reflects the time that has passed between the product purchase and the breakage event.
+Figure 4: Overview of the influence of temporal distance upon the repair decisions, wherein (A) reflects the time that has passed between product release and breakage event, and (B) reflects the time that has passed between the product purchase and the breakage event.
+As (A) increases, the increasing age of the product and the influence of available new models may negatively impact the likelihood of repair.
+As (B) increases, the increasing age of the product can impact the perceived value of the product, and whether warranty coverage is still available to facilitate repair.

 Figure 5: Overview of the expanded repair scenario, clarifying locus of control for user/owner vs. external repair system stakeholders (e.g., OEM) that influence the decision to repair-or-not-repair.